Jbleezy/BO2-Reimagined/README.md

 * Upgrade only requires collecting souls in The Crazy Place
 * Can no longer collect souls in The Crazy Place from staff kills
 * Can collect souls in The Crazy Place after upgrading to fill 5% of max ammo per soul
-* Picking up a staff at The Crazy Place while holding a staff places the other staff at The Crazy Place
+* Picking up a staff in The Crazy Place while holding a staff places the other staff in The Crazy Place
 * Insterting a staff in The Crazy Place requires player's current weapon to be the staff
 * Fixed triggers for inserting and picking up staffs in The Crazy Place
 * Fixed being able to carry multiple staffs by picking up a staff with staff revive weapon out